 In certain situations, especially when you have not pledged personal assets, the lender will conclude suing you as a personal guarantor is not worth the time or money.
 Thereafter, the lender will refer the debt to the SBA for collection.
 The SBA will send you a notice stating that you owe the debt.
 The notice will inform you that you have 60 days to pay or make other arrangements.
 Also, the notice will inform you that you have the ability to review documents related to your debt and a right to review if you believe you don't owe the debt.

 Referral of the Debt to the Department of Treasury

 If you fail to respond to the 60 day notice sent by the SBA, the SBA will refer your debt to the Treasury for collection.
 The Treasury has many options to collect the debt.
 For instance, the Treasury could refer the debt to the Department of Justice to file a lawsuit against you.
 In addition to filing suit, the Treasury can garnish your wages, take your tax refund, take some or all of any federal payments due you (i.e., Social Security, disability, military pension, etc.).

 If your business defaulted on an SBA loan, you do have options available.
 The offer in compromise exists as a process wherein if you do not have the money to pay the debt in full, you can offer a portion as a settlement.
 Several factors both legal and financial go into whether an offer in compromise will be accepted and in what amount.

 However, you need experienced legal counsel to greatly increase the chances of a successful offer in compromise.
 If you fail to submit the proper forms and documentation, your offer in compromise will be denied.
 Moreover, if you try to low-ball the SBA in your offer, you will find yourself facing aggressive collection tactics.

 The attorneys at Protect Law Group provide you with the experience and assertive representation you need for a successful offer in compromise.
-Contact our offices today for a free initial consultation.
+Contact our offices today for a initial consultation.